Robert of Melun: Theology

 Robert's theology is expressed in his three surviving works, the Quaestiones de divina pagina, Quaestiones de epistolis Pauli, and the unfinished Sententiae.
-The dating of the works is problematic, but it appears that the first two works were composed between 1145 and 1157.
+The dating of the works is problematic, but it appears the first two works were composed between 1145 and 1157.
 The Sententiae was revised twice, probably during the 1150s and the 1160s.
 His works, especially the Sententiae, cover the entire subject of theology and are strictly orthodox in Christian doctrine.

 Robert's Sententiae, or Summa Theologica, was well known in his time, and has been considered a key connection in theology between Robert's own teachers' works and the works of Peter Lombard.
-Robert is the first commentator on St Paul to say that resistance to a tyrant might be vindicated by the Bible.
-Robert also opined that a king might be excommunicated if royal actions harmed the church.
+Robert is the first commentator on St Paul to say resistance to a tyrant might be vindicated by the Bible.
+Robert also opined a king might be excommunicated if royal actions harmed the church.
 Robert used Gratian's works as sources for his own, citing the Decretum Gratiani.
 Although he used this work, which dealt with church law, he does not appear to have been considered a lawyer, and his training was that of a theologian.
 Furthermore, his years as a student predated the establishment of canon law as a distinct discipline in the European schools.
 Robert's views of the glossators, and their main work Glossa Ordinaria was that they had shortened their glosses to such a point that they made them unintelligible.
 Robert was also known as a logician, and John of Salisbury named him one of the leading disputatores, or a person who used rhetoric and logic to debate in public.

 Although Robert condemned Gilbert Porrée in conjunction with Peter Lombard, he did not agree with Lombard's Christology, or views on the nature of Jesus Christ.
 Likewise, although he disagreed with some of Abelard's teachings, he defended Abelard against charges of heresy.
 Robert did, however, agree with some of Abelard's teachings and methods.
 The introduction to the Sententiae proclaims Robert's desire to harmonise the writings of two unnamed scholars, who have been identified by modern writers as Hugh of St Victor and Abelard.

 Death and legacy

 Robert died on 27 February 1167.
-William fitzStephen, one of Becket's supporters, wrote that Robert died of grief because he was unable to visit Becket in exile.
+William fitzStephen, one of Becket's supporters, wrote Robert died of grief because he was unable to visit Becket in exile.
 He was buried in Hereford Cathedral.
-Robert enjoyed a good reputation on the continent, for his knowledge and teaching ability, as well as for his personal qualities.
+Robert enjoyed a good reputation on the continent for his knowledge and teaching ability, as well as for his personal qualities.
 Before his appointment to Hereford, John of Salisbury had praised him, but Robert's conduct during the Becket controversy soured John's attitude towards his old teacher.

 Robert's works have been published in four volumes, edited by R. M. Martin.
 His episcopal documents are in Hereford 1079–1234: English Episcopal Acta Number 7, published in 1993.